Vacation Camps and Programs

 Our Guides will spend time in the museum, classrooms, camps, and native butterfly house.
 They will greet visitors, interpret exhibits, educate, and assist with programs.
-June 28th through July 2nd will be an orientation week, where all guides will be trained on the different locations that they will be stationed throughout the summer.
+The first wekk will be an orientation, when all guides will be trained on the different locations that they will be stationed throughout the summer.

 Requirements to be considered for the program:

 - Student applicants must be between the ages of 12 and 16 years old.

 - All sections in the application must be filled out for the application to be considered complete.